 Schwab Wealth Management Review

-Charles Schwab does more than just self-directed trading (or investing, for that matter).
-This holistic financial-services company has a very extensive investment-advisory unit that offers several managed account programs that come with a wide range of services.
+Charles Schwab offers more than self-directed trading (or investing).
+This broad financial-services firm has a large investment-advisory division with multiple managed account programs that include a wide range of services.

 Regulation and Protection of Schwab’s Managed Accounts

-Schwab offers investment-advisory accounts through multiple subsidiaries.
-These include Schwab Wealth Advisory, Inc., Charles Schwab Investment Management, Inc., and Charles Schwab Investment Advisory, Inc. These departments of Schwab are all registered as investment advisor firms with both FINRA and the SEC.
+Schwab offers investment-advisory accounts through several subsidiaries.
+These include Schwab Wealth Advisory, Inc., Charles Schwab Investment Management, Inc., and Charles Schwab Investment Advisory, Inc. These Schwab entities are all registered investment advisers with both FINRA and the SEC.

-Assets in advisory accounts with any Schwab unit are held with Charles Schwab & Co., Inc., a registered broker-dealer.
-Schwab uses TD Ameritrade Clearing, Inc. as the clearing firm for its managed accounts.
-These two firms themselves are also registered with FINRA and the SEC.
+Assets in advisory accounts with any Schwab unit are held at Charles Schwab & Co., Inc., a registered broker-dealer.
+Schwab uses its own clearing firm for its managed accounts.
+These two firms are also registered with FINRA and the SEC.

 Schwab Wealth Advisory Review